kbarrette/jambeans/README.md

 Based on my favorite color scheme, the beautiful [jellybeans](https://github.com/nanotech/jellybeans.vim).

-`jambeans` looks basically identical to `jellybeans`, with some minor tweaks to things like "TODO" highlighting, git sign column colors, and the like.
+`jambeans` looks very much like `jellybeans`, with some minor color tweaks, and changes to things like "TODO" highlighting, git sign column colors, etc.
 I've also added Tree-sitter highlight groups and a couple of plugin-specific highlights.